samuelrms/spy-bot/README.md

 - `!achievements` — Your achievements
 - `!compare @user1 @user2` — Compare users
 - `!serverstats` — General server statistics
+- `!clear` — Clear all messages from the current channel (requires permission)
 - `!help` — List of commands

 ### ⚠️ **Alerts and Reminders**